ju-nmd2021/fop-project-group_25/README.md

 ## RGB

 RGB is a platform game created as a course project at Jönköping University School of Engineering.
-The objetive of the game is to collect stars, and progress to next levels.
+The game's objective is to collect stars, and progress to the next levels.

 ## Controls